 Let’s dig more into differences of profit vs cash flow.
 Measuring both cash flow and profitability are critical to your business’s success.

 You can survive large time stretches with negative income but lack of cash leads to a swift demise.
 Ironically, times of fast income growth can be when cash flow is stretched the most.
 The more you want to make big moves, the more you need to be able to plan your cash flow.

 So high net cash flow is always good, right?
 No. It takes money to make money.
 High net current cash flow may be caused by insufficient investment for future cash flow.
 You need to upgrade equipment and hire staff.

 There are two extremes in managing cash distributions to owners:

-- The Cash Cow: You can back off on investment and reap cash from the company for your personal needs.
+- The Cash Cow: Cash cows give owners lots of cash.
+You can back off on investment and reap cash from the company for your personal needs.
 This maximizes your current personal cash flow but that cash is not available for the company to make high future returns for you.
 Your company is often your highest producing investment.

 - Growth Maximization: You don’t take a dime from the company and plow every cent back into the company to maximize future earnings.
 Assuming the company is profitable, this will create the largest increase in your net worth in the long term.

 Some owners use their company as a cash cow in later years.
 This is OK if you need the cash for personal expenses but diminishes the future value of the company.
 This is not a problem if you plan to wind down the company.
 The decrease in future value is a much bigger problem you plan to sell the company.

 A good example of where cash flow differs from profit is large investments in equipment, software, or buildings.
 The purchase causes a massive hit to cash but after that you show positive cash flow produced by the investment.
 The cost of that big purchase is allocated to multiple periods of revenue on your income statement.
 The cost is therefore matched to the future revenue generated by that investment.
 This gives a more accurate picture of the return on that investment.